-For this you can set up a charging rule of type "Solar".
-As mode select "Solar surplus".
-As "Start current limit" select the surplus current that the solar system should generate, from which this rule should apply.
+You can set up a "Solar" type charging rule for this.
+Select "Solar surplus" as the mode.
+As "Start current limit", select the surplus current that the solar system is to generate from which this rule is to apply.

-Rule 2: Solar, Starting current limit: 6,5 A(6500 mA), "Solar Surplus", this activates surplus charging with the available surplus from an average feed-in of 6,5 A.
+The rule: Solar, start current limit: 6.5 A(6500 mA), "solar surplus", this activates surplus charging with the available surplus from a feed-in of 6.5 A.

-The excess electricity is the electricity that would be fed into the grid.
-In order to determine this, the cFos Charging Manager must be able to measure it.
+The surplus electricity is the electricity that would be fed into the grid.
+To determine this, the cFos Charging Manager must be able to measure it.
 The following options are available for this:

 The generation power can be measured with an extra meter.
 Alternatively, you may be able to read the values from your solar system directly.
 Please refer to our list of currently supported devices.

-(*) The use of moving averages can result in a slight grid reference or feed-in in the border area.
+(*) Due to measurement and calculation inaccuracies, a slight grid draw or feed-in may occur in the border area.

 If you know that the solar system can generate 4.2 kW of power or less, excess charging must be configured with a workaround.
 In this case, "balanced charging" is applied.

-Below 4.2 kW you have to switch off two fuses with which the supply lines to the wallbox are protected (only not the one with which the cFos Power Brain Controller is protected).
-Caution: You may not switch individual phases on or off during the charging process.
-This can destroy the car's charging device!.
-If you do not use a meter on the wallbox that can resolve individual phases, you must inform the Charging Manager that the car is now charging in one phase by setting the "Phases" configuration parameter accordingly.
-With a counter that can resolve individual phases, you can leave the phase setting on "determine".
+Below 4.2 kW, you must therefore switch off two fuses with which the supply lines to the EVSE are protected (only not the one with which the cFos Power Brain Controller is protected).
+Caution: However, you must not switch individual phases on or off during the charging process.
+This can destroy the car's charging equipment!
+If you are not using a meter at the EVSE that can resolve individual phases, you should, if possible, inform the Charging Manager that the car is now charging in single phase by setting the configuration parameter "Phases" accordingly.
+With a meter that can resolve individual phases, you can leave the phase setting at "determine".

-If you later want to recharge the car independently of the solar excess, switch on the switched-off fuses before charging and deactivate the solar excess charge rule in the Charging Manager.
-Then you can charge with normal power.
+If you want to charge the car again later independently of the solar surplus, switch on the switched-off fuses before the charging process and deactivate the solar surplus charging rule in the Charging Manager.
+Then you can charge with the normal power.

 The control in a power storage always tries to minimize the grid consumption and the grid injection.
 You can tell this to the cFos Charging Manager by setting up a meter with the role "solar storage".
 In this case, a discharging storage is considered a generator (the meter shows negative power values), which means that this energy is available to charge the car.
-However, a charging storage (the meter shows positive power values) is not considered as a consumer because the storage stops charging immediately when the charging power is used for charging the electric car.
+However, a charging storage unit (the meter shows positive power values) is not considered a consumer because the storage unit stops charging immediately when the charging power is used for charging the electric car.
 The cFos Charging Manager therefore ignores the consumption of meters with the role "solar storage".
 You can choose between "Storage All" and "Storage Home" for the role of the storage meter.
 With "Storage Home", the discharge of the storage is not used for surplus charging, which avoids deep charging cycles of the storage.
 Here are some more options for using the meter.

-If your electricity storage does not have a bidirectional meter, you can install an external meter.
-Usually bidirectional Modbus meters are recommended, but it may also work with several S0 meters (or other unidirectional meters) depending on the arrangement of the meters in the installation, which has to be checked in each individual case.
+If your electricity storage system does not have a bidirectional meter, you can install an external meter.
+Mostly, bidirectional Modbus meters are recommended, but it may also work with several S0 meters (or other unidirectional meters) depending on the arrangement of the meters in the installation, which has to be checked in each individual case.